phamhongviet/serf-template/README.md

 	serf agent -event-handler serf-template config-file

 Serf Template should be invoked by all membership related events (member-join, member-leave, member-failed, member-update, and member-reap).
 Read more at [Event Handlers][] and [Event Handler Router][].
-Instead of reading anything from stdin or environment variables, Serf Template get members' information by executing `serf members`.
+Instead of reading anything from stdin or environment variables, Serf Template get members' information from the RPC interface.

 ## Configuration